AlviDab/Mangroves_ClimateChange/README.md

 ## Demo
 Cloning the content of the branch "demo" it is possible to run a demo of the content of the folder "Code/01_data_processing" using a smaller dataset to make it less computationally intensive.
 Running all the data processing code from the folder "Code/01_data_processing" from the branch "master" could take multiple days (or weeks, depending on the computing power of your machine).

+Run time of the demo should be of approximately 1h.

 ## Instruction for use

 1. Download or clone the github repo in the branch 'master' and double click the Mangroves_CC.Rproj file to open RStudio.
 To run the data in the demo use